- Build year:2019

 Set sail on a Martinique yacht charter with Borrow a Boat!
-One of the most beautiful islands in the Windward Island archipelago, a sailing holiday can involve exploring the island itself or island-hopping to St Vincent and the Grenadines nearby.
+One of the most beautiful islands in the Windward Island archipelago, a sailing vacation can involve exploring the island itself or island-hopping to St Vincent and the Grenadines nearby.
 Wherever you go, your Martinique boat rental will be a memorable experience!

 The most important island in the French Caribbean, Martinique's culture has been shaped over the centuries by different cultures and empires.
 Since 1974 the island has been administered as an Overseas Department of France, and you will find strong influences from the European country here - charcuterie, bakery and a strong cafe culture sit comfortably with Creole culture and makes for an atmosphere that many say is the coolest in the Caribbean!

 Fort de France, Martinique's capital is a delicious blend of all the cultures that have made the island home over the centuries.
 Leaving the town you will get to places like Les Anses d'Arlet on the south coast with its primary coves Petite Anse d'Arlet and Grande Anse d'Arlet with its bigger and much busier beach.

 For those with a taste for rum, Martinique has some of the best distilleries in the Caribbean.
 Perhaps asking someone else to drive you can follow La Route des Grands Rhums that links distilleries throughout the island.
 Also as with France, these rums have Appellation d'Origine Controlée status that protect their names and quality.

 Two thirds of Martinique is given over to nature, and for those after a chance to hike up a dormant volcano (that last exploded in 1902) you can hike through lush rainforest up well marked trails of Mont Pelee - do remember some wet weather gear as that's the rainiest part of the island!